closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

 Items can be grouped under headings and collapsed as a set.
 Optionally, groups can be bulk-selected.
-Badges give information about how many items there are per group, as well as how many are selected in each.
+Badges give information about how many items there are per group, as well as how many are selected in each:

 ![](./groups.png)

 ### Click to confirm

-Normally the component fires a callback on selection, but there is an option to only fire the callback once the user hits a submit button.
+Normally the component fires a callback on selection, but there is an option to only fire the callback once the user hits a submit button:

 ![](./click-to-confirm.png)

 ### Custom markup per item

-Items within a select can be customized via a render prop.
+Items within a select can be customized via a render prop:

 ![](./custom-markup.png)

 ### Income tax wizard

-Option-clicking any select in the Close app will launch a multi-step wizard to help you file your taxes.
+Option-clicking any select in the Close app will launch a multi-step wizard to help you file your taxes:

 ![](./tax-wizard.png)